 As we noted in the section "Choose where to store your crypto," crypto exchanges come with both benefits and risks.

 Investors should consider their personal risk tolerance before choosing how to invest.
-Those who aren't interested in learning the nuances of crypto cybersecurity may feel more confident keeping their investments in an established brokerage.
+Those who aren't interested in learning the nuances of crypto cybersecurity may feel more confident keeping their investments on an established traditional trading platform.

-The bottom line on keeping your crypto safe
+The bottom line on storing your crypto safely

 Hacking stories may be scary, but the reality is there are ways to lower the chances of losing your investments if you follow commonsense steps.

-For most, the least stressful strategy will be to keep it on a trusted brokerage platform, where security measures are taken care of for you.
+For most, the least stressful strategy will be to keep it on a traditional trading platform platform, where security measures are taken care of for you.
 If you'd rather provide your own custody, consider transferring your investments to a cold wallet.

 Never click on links without first verifying the source, and think about sticking to blue-chip coins if you are new to crypto.
 Take these precautions and bad actors will likely have a harder time getting your coins.